tuan-zigvy/zv-react-training/Training5/README.md

 # Training 5 - Advanced React: Redux and React Redux

 ## Overview

-- Introduction to fundemental of functional programming
+- Introduction to fundamental of functional programming
   - Immutable
   - What is a side effect?
   - Benefit of functional programming